Life Insurance for Rock Climbing

 Request a Quote for Rock Climbing Life Insurance

-We’ll connect you with climber-friendly carriers that offer full coverage without exclusions or inflated “extreme sport” rates.
+We’ll match your climbing profile to carriers that offer full coverage without inflated “extreme sport” pricing.

 Since 1980, Diversified Insurance Brokers has helped clients with higher-risk hobbies and occupations secure life insurance that reflects who they really are—not a stereotype.
 Rock climbers, mountaineers, backcountry skiers, and other outdoor athletes come to us because we speak both languages: we understand the nuance of risk in the mountains and the technical details of insurance underwriting.
 That combination lets us advocate for you effectively when we approach carriers on your behalf.

-Because we’re an independent firm, our loyalty is to you, not to a single company’s product line.
+Because we’re independent, our loyalty is to you, not to a single company’s product line.
 We can compare multiple carriers, evaluate how each one treats climbing-related risk, and recommend options that fit your budget and long-term goals.
-Our work doesn’t end once a policy is issued, either.
-Through resources like our Annual Beneficiary Review Checklist, we encourage regular reviews so your coverage keeps pace with changes in your climbing, your family, and your finances over time.
+Our process is built to avoid unnecessary declines, reduce underwriting surprises, and focus on the carriers most likely to view your profile fairly.

 Talk With an Advisor Today